-It is still a valuable tool, especially for those who own and run their own small-medium businesses.
+It is a valuable tool, especially for those who own and run their own small-medium businesses.
 Advertising and marketing are the way to get your audience to recognize your brand over time, developing both brand trust and recognition in the process.

 Facebook has a wide array of features and access for businesses to advertise and market; it is up to the business to figure out the best way to reach not only their current customers but the ones who could be qualified as prospective customers or leads.

 Still, it isn’t as simple as it sounds.
 It takes a little knowledge, some creativity, and a bit of ingenuity to make sure that your business is getting the most out of its Facebook experience.
 Simply opening the page and forgetting about it doesn’t help anyone and it especially won’t help your company.

 Here are just a few steps that you can take to make your Facebook presence one that becomes a valuable asset for your company, giving you a social media weapon that can reach a far larger audience and target a bigger service area.

 Below, these are just a couple of suggestions that you can implement into your life and change the way that your business interacts on social media.

 Social media in general allows businesses to create a relationship between themselves and their audiences.
 Because of the constant ability to interact on a person-to-person basis with consumers, they feel like they have had a meaningful encounter with your business.
 Establishing a social media presence can also be useful for pest control SEO, in general.

 Creating a business page on Facebook makes your business accessible to your audience.
 Being accessible is highly beneficial to not only interacting with your customers but building trust in your overall brand.
 When consumers feel as though they can trust you and your service, you have already won a major battle in the marketing game.